ClickHouse/graphouse/README.md

 Contacts
 --------
-If you have any questions, feel free to join our Telegram chat https://t.me/graphouse
+If you have any questions, feel free to join our Telegram chat: https://t.me/graphouse